jdoleary/Spellmasons/TasksLongTerm.md

 - Critical Path
   - Gameplay Core (Due April 21, 2021)
     - **Really polish synergies** (obstacle spell interactions, etc)
+      - Since spells need to be independent, maybe "freeze" can change any "pit"-type obstacle (water, void, lava) into a new obstacle (frozen water)?
+So that the spell isn't tied to the existance of obstacles?? or maybe it should be
+    - A way to change sprite without interrupting animations midway?
   - Gameplay Sprinkles
-    - More creative, more difficult enemies
+    - **More creative, more difficult enemies**
-    - More Spells
+    - **More Spells**
       - Add tiers that only unlock with upgrades?
     - More Upgrades
-    - Some sense of progression (items / inventory??) (or are upgrades enough?)
+    - Some sense of player progression (items / inventory??) (or are upgrades enough?)
     - Level Progression (which enemies, how is it random, etc)
   - Polish
     - Add tutorial